chtsalvishal/DQ_Gen_AI_Bot/README.md

 4.  **Visualize & Explore**: The results are displayed in an interactive dashboard where users can filter issues by severity, view a health summary for each table, and drill down into specific problems grouped by table and column.
 5.  **Conversational Insights**: A built-in chat assistant allows users to ask follow-up questions about the results in natural language, making it easy to understand complex relationships and prioritize fixes.
 6.  **Generate Validation SQL**: For any table with detected issues, users can click a button to have the Gemini API generate a set of SQL queries.
 These queries are designed to run on the user's database to identify the specific rows that violate the detected data quality rules, making it easier to debug and fix the root cause.
+7.  **Analyze Rule Effectiveness**: The bot automatically assesses the performance of the business rules you provided against the detected violations, offering insights and recommendations to improve your data governance strategy.
-7.  **Export & Share**: Findings can be exported into professional, stakeholder-ready formats, including a detailed PDF report or a PowerPoint presentation.
+8.  **Export & Share**: Findings can be exported into professional, stakeholder-ready formats, including a detailed PDF report or a PowerPoint presentation.

 ## Architecture